daniel64/lspf/README.md

 Application programs wishing to use DM Services, can be written in C++ or rexx (open object rexx).
 Calls are made via a pApplication method or the ISPEXEC interface.

-Most services are supported (missing services are mostly file tailoring, and LM*) as are dynamic input/output areas, tables and a large subset of the ISPF panel language.
+Most services are supported, including many Library Management services, as are dynamic input/output areas, scrollable fields, tables, table displays (including multi-line models), file tailoring and a large subset of the ISPF panel language (including optional support for the *REXX/*ENDREXX and PANEXIT panel statements).
+If REXX support has been enabled, simple ISPF panels can also be displayed.
 See doc directory for more details.

 This as been written as an exercise whilst learning C++ and OOP and I've put it on GitHub in case anyone wants to use/contribute to it.
-There is a lack of applications, but there is a browser, an editor similar to the mainframe PDF editor that also supports macros (including line command macros) written in OOREXX and syntax hilighting and a file list application.
+There is a lack of applications, but there is a browser, an editor similar to the mainframe PDF editor that also supports macros (including line command macros) written in OOREXX or C++ and syntax hilighting.
+There is also a file list application.

-Other features include split screen, application stacking, keylists, reflists, command tables, field expansion, command retrieve, cursor-sensitive help, keylist help etc.
+Other features include split screen, application stacking, keylists, reflists, command tables, field expansion, field history, command retrieve, cursor-sensitive help, keylist help, swapbar, show pfkeys etc.

 Screenshots: